Morocco with Kids | 15 Top Things To Do And See

 City of mud brick houses on a hill.
 Ben Ait Haddou is a popular traditional Kasbah worth seeing on a Moroccan itinerary.

-Step back in time and explore the 17th-century Kasbah, Ait Ben Haddou, a UNESCO World Heritage Site near Ouarzazate.
+Step back in time and explore the 17th-century Kasbah, Ait Ben Haddou, a UNESCO World Heritage Site near Ouarzazate, Morocco.
 The ancient mud-built stacked Kasbah offers kids an exciting maze of alleyways.

-Climbing the Kasbah offers views of the Ounila Valley, where you can imagine nomads once passed through to trade.
-It is a popular spot to watch the sunset over Ait Ben Haddou town.
+Climbing the Kasbah offers views of the Ounila Valley, where the Nomads once passed through to trade.
+It is a popular spot to watch the sunset over Ait Ben Haddou town and grab the perfect selfie.

-Older kids may recognize it from movies like Gladiator and Mission Impossible, or filming may be taking place during your visit.
+Parents and older kids may recognize it from movies including Gladiator and Mission Impossible.
+If you are lucky, you might even find that filming is taking place during your visit.

 6. Enjoy Beach Days in Essaouira Or Agadir